6 reasons free samples make eCommerce marketing sense

 In this context, offering free samples can be a great way for consumers to take notice of a new player in the market.

-Lead generation is the currency
+5. Lead generation is the currency

 Don’t neglect the power of free samples when building out leads.
 Sure, give away your stuff for free, but do your utmost to capture addresses, emails, and phone numbers in exchange.

-Because free stuff isn’t exactly free.
+Because free stuff isn’t exactly free, and customers know this.

 Taking this approach – instead of just handing out samples without getting anything in return – allows you to follow up and potentially close the sale at a later time.

-So, your free sample turns into a powerful marketing tool with a potentially big pay-off.
+Just like that your free sample turns into a powerful marketing tool with a potentially big pay-off.